jfmaldonado/datasci3-project/readme.md

 4. In the line 78 of the script, replace the parameter of "setwd" by the path of the folder in which you descompressed the input data (for example, "C:/Users/IAmGreat/Downloads/UCI HAR Dataset").
 5. Execute the entire script.

+The scripts works in the following way:

+1. Invokes the function "getMergedData()" which returns the data in the folders 'test' and 'train' as a data frame.
+2. The function "getMergedData()" invokes the function "readData()" two times for read the 'test' and the 'train' data (this functions reads 'x', 'y' and 'subject' data, concatenates their values into a single data frame and removes all columns that are neither a mean value or a standard deviation value), and the groups this information into a data frame.
+3. Using the 'aggregate()' function, the merged data is processed in order to calculate the average of each variable for each activity and each subject.
+4. The result data frame is stored in a CVS file.

 # Code book

 ## Grouping variables